stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-beet-goat-cheese-salad.md

 # Beet & Goat Cheese Salad

-## Sweet Beets, Tangy Cheese, and Crunch
+## Potluck Salad for More Than One Season

 This salad works because every piece brings a different kind of contrast.
 The roasted beets are earthy and sweet, the arugula is peppery, the goat cheese is creamy and tangy, and the toasted walnuts add crunch.
 The balsamic reduction ties everything together with a glossy sweet-sour finish.

+It is a great potluck salad because it feels dressed up without being fussy.
+In the summer, it reads bright and fresh, especially with peppery greens and a sweet-tangy drizzle.
+In the fall, the same salad feels richer and more seasonal: beets are right at home with cooler-weather vegetables, toasted nuts, and creamy cheese.

 Roasting the beets in a foil packet with balsamic vinegar gives them a head start on flavor while keeping them tender.
 Once they are cool enough to handle, the skins slip off more easily and the beets can be sliced thin for a prettier, more delicate salad.

-## Serving Ideas
+## Tips

+- Roast the beets up to 1 day ahead and refrigerate them whole or sliced in a covered container.
+- Make the balsamic reduction ahead too.
+If it thickens too much in the refrigerator, let it sit at room temperature for a few minutes or warm it very gently until it loosens enough to drizzle.
+- Assemble the salad shortly before serving so the arugula stays fresh.
+- For a potluck, bring the beets, greens, cheese, nuts, and balsamic reduction separately, then assemble on a platter when you arrive.
-Serve Beet & Goat Cheese Salad as a starter before pasta, roast chicken, pork tenderloin, or grilled steak.
+- Serve it as a starter before pasta, roast chicken, pork tenderloin, or grilled steak.
 It also works well as a light lunch with crusty bread or as part of a brunch spread with quiche, deviled eggs, or smoked salmon.

+## Variations

 For a heartier salad, add sliced grilled chicken, lentils, farro, or quinoa.
 The beets and goat cheese are bold enough to carry extra grains or protein without the salad feeling weighed down.

-## Variations

 Swap the walnuts for toasted pecans, pistachios, or hazelnuts.
 If goat cheese is too tangy for your taste, feta or blue cheese can work, though each will change